marksherriff/uvacs-advising/bacs/integration_electives.md

 7. A Pavilion Seminar (PAVS) course that meets the goals for a BACS integration elective __may possibly count__, despite a published College rule that says that they cannot be used for a major requirement.
 (We got approval for this from the College.)
 Submit a petition if you think a PAVS course you are taking is appropriate.
 8. The College has told us that no Engagement courses (EGMT) courses can be used to satisfy this requirement.

-## 5) Can BACS integration electives also satisfy requirements for another major or a minor?
+## 5) Can BACS integration electives also satisfy other requirements (2nd major, minor, general education)?

+__General Education requirements:__
+The College's webpage on [__Policies about majors in the College__](https://college.as.virginia.edu/college-policies-regarding-majors) states:
+"Courses used to meet general education requirements can also count toward your major."
+That page is the source for much of what's explained below (and if there is any difference you should assume the College page is correct).

 __Sharing courses with another major:__
 The College’s rule states: “No more than two courses can be counted simultaneously for two non-interdisciplinary majors; an interdisciplinary major may share up to three courses with another major.”
 (You can see this rule [here on the College website]({{ site.data.externallinks.college_double_majors }}),